 In some cases, a woman’s uterus may not be correctly formed.
 This results in structural problems which eventually lead to painful periods, painful intercourse and infertility.
 Menstrual pain is usually because these structural oddities can block the uterus and vagina.

 Although it might sound like a rare condition, half of the menstruating females are affected by it.
-If the pain you are experiencing cannot be explained by any structural defect or reproductive condition, you may be suffering from primary dysmenorrhea.
+If any structural defect or reproductive condition cannot explain the pain you are experiencing, you may be suffering from primary dysmenorrhea.
 This is because of increased levels of the hormone-like substance in our body called prostaglandins which stimulates the contraction of uterine muscles, leading to painful cramps.